SphoortiMetri/Analyze-A-B-test-results-/README.md

 2. NumPy
 3. Matplotlib

-#### The code is divided into 3 categories:
+#### The code is divided into 3 parts:

-1. Part I - Probability
+1. Probability
-2. Part II - A/B Test
+2. A/B Test
-3. Part III - Regression
+3. Regression